-In a similar experiment LIPAS was used to simulate the Fizeau and Fabry-Perot signals and process the data to obtain wind profiles.
-The burst mode was turned of in this experiment resulting in about 4 times more wind profiles along the CALIPSO than in the E2S-L1B-L2B experiment.
-The statistics are displayed in Fig. 50 and shows slightly smaller biases than the E2S-L1B-L2B chain that might be explained by the smaller amount of data in the latter.
+In a similar experiment LIPAS was used to simulate the Fizeau and Fabry-Perot signals and to proces the data to obtain wind profles. the burst mode was turned off resulting in about 4 times more wind profiles along the CALIPSO than in the previous experiment.
+The statistics are displayed in Fig. 64 and shows slightly smaller biases than the E2S-L1B-L2B chain that might be explained by the smaller amount of data in the latter.
 The Mie wind standard deviation is around $1 \text{ ms}^{-1}$ for LIPAS and slightly better for L1B Mie winds in the free troposphere.
 L2B Mie wind error standard deviations are substantially larger as explained above.
 Rayleigh wind error standard deviations are close to $1.5 \text{ ms}^{-1}$ for both L2Bp and LIPAS in the free-troposphere and increase to about $2.5 \text{ ms}^{-1}$ in the stratosphere at 25 km.
 In both experiments the discontinuity at 16 km is clearly visible that marks the change of 1 km bin sizes (below 16 km) to 2 km bin sizes (above 16 km).
 The quality of Rayleigh winds in the PBL, below 2 km, is generally poor because of small 500 m bin sizes.